elseesea/liftoff-assignments/P4-Project_Setup/README.md

 ## Features

-Maintain projects & tasks entries: Users can create, update, delete & view projects and tasks.
+**Maintain projects & tasks entries**: Users can create, update, delete & view projects and tasks.

-Time entries: Enter time spent on tasks.
+**Time entries**: Enter time spent on tasks.

-Report on total time spent by user, by project, by month, or a combination thereof.
+**Report** on total time spent by user, by project, by month, or a combination thereof.

 ## Technologies